TheQuarterback/Hackathon-Project/README.md

 # Hackathon-Project by Team MelbGridiron (Trois)

+*Important note*
+To start the game, download add files and run Trois.py

 About:
 1. It is a slightly different version of Uno:
 - There are more card combinations